vitorp07/Kodistubs/README.rst

 so don't try to run your program outside Kodi unless you add some testing code into Kodistubs or use some mocking library to mock Kodi Pyhton API.

-**Note**: I try to keep Kodi stubs in sync with Kodi Python API developement, but it may happen that I miss something.
+**Note**: I try to keep Kodi stubs in sync with Kodi Python API development, but it may happen that I miss something.
 Don't hesitate to open issues or submit pull requests if you notice discrepancies with the actual state of Kodi Python API.